davidbarone/python-puzzles/disorderly-escape/README.md

     - [Solution #2](#solution-2)
   - [Bibliography](#bibliography)

 > *This puzzle came from the Google FooBar site where it was a level 5 problem.
-Please note that I still do not fully understand this problem.
+Please note that I still do not fully understand the theoretical details involved in this problem.
 Since finding this problem on Google FooBar, I have been somewhat obsessed with understanding the maths involved, and this page is my poor attempt at documentating the research I've carried out.
 I'm not a trained mathematician, and the information below should not be relied on as being mathematically sound.
 Please let me know if I've explained anything incorrectly.*

 ## Problem